hotseatio/hotseatio.github.io/content/posts/referrals/index.md

 author: Team Hotseat
 ---

 You can now refer your friends and classmates to Hotseat via a unique link on your [settings page](https://hotseat.io/settings)!
-If they sign up using your link and write a review, then you will both get an extra notification token.
+If they sign up using your link and write a review, then you will both get two notification tokens!

 ![Referral link](./referral-link.png)